Fugaku-EFQM/EFQM2020/index.md

 - Deadline: Sep.
 22 (Tue.)
-- If you cannot register the google form, send your information (Name, mail address, Institute, Position) to yamaji [at] ap.t.u-tokyo.ac.jp.
+- If you cannot register the google form, please send your information (Name, Email ,Affiliation, Position) to yamaji [at] ap.t.u-tokyo.ac.jp .

 # Notice